Financial-Times/annotations-mapper/README.md

 * Reads V1 metadata for an article from the Kafka source topic _NativeCmsMetadataPublicationEvents_
 * Filters and transforms it to UPP standard JSON representation
-* Puts the result onto the Lafka destination topic _ConceptAnnotations_
+* Puts the result onto the Kafka destination topic _ConceptAnnotations_

 ## Prerequisites